MecaLab/Brainvisa-Diffuse/README.rst

 6. During the installation, you will be asked to enter manually the location of your BrainVISA directory

 7. At this stage, the setup.sh script will automatically handle the copy of Diffuse directories in the correct location.
-If any error occurs, please check that you specified the right BrainVISA location or the access permissions into the BrainVISA directory.
+If any error occurs, please check that you specified the correct BrainVISA location or the access permissions into the BrainVISA directory.

 8. Run BrainVISA and update Diffuse documentation::